sonalipalle/5130f2023/palle-sonali_hw3_secondPhaseOfApp/Readme.txt

 Database: Firebase

-The Screenshots of the inputs being saved in the database are given in the word document.
+The screenshots of the database images being uploaded:
-Word Document: SCREENSHOTS OF THE FIREBASE.pdf
+1.jpg
+2.jpg
+3.jpg
+4.jpg
+5.jpg